yaydede/Yigit_Aydede/index.md

 ### Support or Contact

-Everything in my repo's is open source and can be used scientific purposes.
+Everything in this repository is open source and can be used for scientific purposes.
 I appreciate if you properly cite this site or my work.
 If you have any question or commnet please contact me at <yigit.aydede@smu.ca>.